-During each treatment, radiation passes through the skin located in the treatment field.
-It is likely that there will be some reaction to the skin that will begin to occur during the second week of treatment.
-You may notice that your skin is red, irritated, peeling, tanned, or appears to be sunburned.
+During each treatment, radiation is aimed at an area of your body called the “treatment field.”
+Radiation passes through the skin of the treatment field (front to back).
+It is likely that there will be some changes to the skin that will begin to happen during the second week of treatment.
+You may find that your skin is red, irritated, peeling, tanned, or looks sunburned.
 Skin reaction may be greater in people who have fair skin.
-Tere are many measures that you can take in order to protect your skin.
+There are some things you can do to protect your skin:

 - Do not rub or scratch the skin.
 Keep your nails short.

 - Do not use adhesive (sticky) tape or band-aids on the skin in the treatment field.